 “I believe people need to be empowered to be responsible for their own health.
 At healthily, we enable this by giving people full access to their health records with us.
 These can be accessed securely through their computer or mobile device wherever they are in the world.
 Not only can the individual see a full catalogue of their test results, but they can also view all the messaging given to them by the healthily medical team including next steps and recommendations.
 All too often patients seeing a doctor forget the important points as they normally won’t have any written information to refer back to.

 “I have worked with the NHS for the past 20 years.
 I’m a great believer in the NHS and free health care for all.
-The NHS does an amazing job with the resources at its disposal, but the realism is that the systems comes under ever-increasing demand and in turn this will have a detrimental impact on people’s lives.
+The NHS does an amazing job with the resources at its disposal, but the realism is that the systems come under ever-increasing demand and in turn this will have a detrimental impact on people’s lives.

 “healthily can help by supplementing the existing healthcare framework.
 Those that do use our services will lessen the demand on the current health services, which means they can be better resourced to help people.
 The NHS can then spend more time with patients, reduced waiting times and further improve the health of the individual.”